 Born and raised in Texas, Luttrell and his twin brother, Morgan, attended Sam Houston State University.
 They began training for the SEALs at age 14 with former United States Army soldier, Billy Shelton, who lived nearby.
 As kids they loved to hunt and fish and wrestle alligators!
-Marcus began his martial arts training working his way to 5th degree black belt in Jui Jitsu.
+Martial arts training has been an important role in Marcus’ life from the time he was a child.

 I will never quit.
 My nation expects me to be physically harder and mentally stronger than my enemies.
 If knocked down i will get back up, every time.
 I will draw on every remaining ounce of strength to protect my teammates and to accomplish our mission.
 I am never out of the fight.”

 Luttrell joined the United States Navy in March 1999.
 He began Basic Underwater Demolition/SEAL (BUD/S) training with Class 226 in Coronado, California.
 He graduated with Class 228 after suffering a fractured femur early in his training.
 Marcus graduated 18 Delta in 2001, making him a team Medic.